Cleanup And Inspection Of Illegal Drug Labs

-- In lieu of testing and decontamination, contaminated property may be demolished and/or disposed of in a licensed landfill.
-A person who acts as a demolition contractor shall use the Notification of Demolition form (State Form 55660, available on the IDEM Forms page) to notify the local health department that demolition will be conducted at a specific location.
+- In lieu of testing and decontamination, the contaminated property may be demolished and/or disposed of in a licensed landfill.
+A person who acts as a demolition contractor shall use the Notification of Demolition form to notify the local health department that demolition will be conducted at a specific location.

 - The property owner’s responsibility applies to vehicles, watercraft, outbuildings, other contaminated structures and soil.

 - Methamphetamine Labs Frequently Asked Questions for Property Owners [PDF]

 - Cleared Properties as of May 2017 [Excel]

 - Apply to multiple types of drug labs, including methamphetamine, amphetamine, ephedrine, pseudoephedrine, methcathenon, LSD, MDMA, PCP and GHB.